-Keeping with the theme of “hack” lists, this week’s post is all about the best ways to get through the next three to five months without going bonkers.
+Keeping with the theme of “hack” lists, this week’s post is all about winter survival hacks!
 The Cubert family lives in Minnesota, where winter can creep in as early as October, and linger as late as early May.
 That’s the extreme case, and it happened a few years back in the winter of 2013-2014.

 Contrast that with this November, which has been 10 degrees above average and everyone’s basking in upper 50s warmth.
-Hot damn!
+Global Warming, anyone??

 The point is, winter can be a reasonably short embrace, highlighted by the holidays.
 Or, it can have a polar-vortex-like grip on half of the calendar year.
 Regardless the variety, how do we survive five-plus months of cold, snow, and reduced daylight?